-The iPhone 11 series is now available to pre-order.
+The iPhone 14 series is soon going to launch.
 You might be itching to get your hands on the new phone, but what’s the best way to sell your old one?

-The iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max have arrived on the scene promising greater performance than ever before.
+The iPhone 14 series is about to makes its debut on the scene, no doubt promising greater performance than ever before.
 If you’re planning on treating yourself to one of these shiny new devices, then it’s a good idea to sell on your old one for a bit of extra cash.
 Here’s our guide to trading in your old iPhone.

 Where can you sell your iPhone?